xfrarod/tf_modules/tf_aws_ec2_instance/README.md

 ----------------------

 - `ami_id` - The AMI to use
-- `number_of_instances`  - The number of instances you want made
+#- `number_of_instances`  - The number of instances you want made
-- `subnet_id - The VPC subnet to place the instance in
+- `subnet_id` - The VPC subnet to place the instance in
 - `instance_type` - The EC2 instance type, e.g. m1.small
 - `instance_name` - The instance name you want, this is used to populate the Name tag.
 - `tags` - A map for setting AWS tags.
+- `key_name` - Key pair name to use.
+- `security_groups` - A list of security group names to associate with the created instance.

 Usage
 -----